penguinite/onbox/docs/building_apis.md

 ### Lockdown Mode

-By default, Pothole has some API routes that are open to any client, with no authentication required whatsoever.
+By default, Onbox has some API routes that are open to any client, with no authentication required whatsoever.
 And some users dislike this, since it makes it easier to mine the data of any particular instance (along with its users) and it also makes it easier for potential DDOS attacks where clients continously call an expensive endpoint and bring down a server.

 For this reason, we have a config setting which will lock down access to most open APIs when set to true, this option is called `lockdown_mode` (in the `web` section).
 If you're writing an open API route then it's expected that you also respect this configuration option, by requiring a valid token along with a valid appropriate scope.